 Are you looking for a free, open-source alternative to LastPass or other costly password managers?
 Bitwarden is an excellent choice and now you can download it to your embedded Linux device from our marketplace, Pantacor One.
 Once downloaded, you can self-host your Bitwarden server and keep all of your passwords and logins safe on your Raspberry Pi.

-NOTE: For this guide, you will need to have to installed Pantacor One on your Raspberry Pi.
+NOTE: For this guide, you will need to have Pantacor One installed on your Raspberry Pi.
 If you need help with that you can follow the instructions here after creating an account and logging in.

 Step 1: Install Bitwarden using Pantacor One

 Go to the Apps tab and then click on sources and add the experimental source by clicking the Plus sign and pasting the following URL in the space provided.

 Then click Submit and you will see Bitwarden application appear on the apps list (if you don’t see it please refresh the page.)
 Click install and wait while Pantavisor sets up your Bitwarden app in its own container.